Dendroctonus pseudotsugae

 Habitat

-Forests dominated by Douglas-fir (Pseudotsuga menziesii) throughout western North America. are associated with freshly windthrown or cut trees, fire-damaged stands, root rot, overcrowding, foliar damage, and drought-stressed trees.
+Forests dominated by Douglas-fir (Pseudotsuga menziesii) throughout western North America. are associated with freshly windthrown or cut trees, fire-damaged stands, root rot, overcrowding, foliar insect damage, and drought-stressed trees.
 The occasionally colonizes western larch (Larix occidentalis) in proximity to Douglas-fir, though survival in live larch is prevented by chemical defenses.

 Distribution